hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step8-controller.md

 ### Fetching At Instance

-Following these logger lines, add this code block to fetching instances of the CR for At.
+Following these logger lines, add this code block to fetching instances of the CR for At:

 ```go
   // Fetch the At instance